rraziel/es-injection/doc/component-scope.md

 }

 async function sameInstances(applicationContext: ApplicationContext): boolean {
-    let instance1: MyComponent = await applicationContext.getComponent(MyComponent);
+    const instance1: MyComponent = await applicationContext.getComponent(MyComponent);
-    let instance2: MyComponent = await applicationCOntext.getComponent(MyComponent);
+    const instance2: MyComponent = await applicationContext.getComponent(MyComponent);
     return instance1 === instance2; // always true
 }
 ```

 When a component is a singleton, it will be instantiated only once.

-Each time the component needs to be [injected](component-injection.md), and each time the component is retrieved through an [application context](application-context.md), the same single unique instance is used.
+Each time the component needs to be [injected](component-injection.md), and each time the component is retrieved
+through an [application context](application-context.md), the same single unique instance is used.

 This scope is generally used for global objects that are expected to be singletons.